 My name is Niklas Goeke and I believe that everyone should be able to learn from the world’s best books for free.

 During daylight hours I’m a writer and college student, but in the wee hours of the day I’m a book-devouring, information-compressing, knowledge-sucking machine – so you can get smarter in 4 minutes or less.

 I created Four Minute Books to share my love of books and book summaries, accelerate my own learning and yours right with it.
 Here’s what Four Minute Books is all about:

 - I read a combination of the world’s best non-fiction books and book summaries using the app Blinkist.

 - I write down 3 major lessons and what I think about the summary or book.

 - You get to digest the key points of an entire book in 4 minutes or less.

 That’s it!
 Plain and simple.
 In 2016 alone, I’ve written 365 book summaries.
 That’s right, one book summary, every single day, for a year.
-Since 2017, I continue to publish new summaries every Thursday.
+Since January 2017, I continue to publish new summaries every Thursday at 2 PM Central European Time.
 If you want to receive new ones via email, you should sign up here.